olcruzgonzalez/tutorial-template-sphinx/README.md

     * Give the token a descriptive name and select the "repo" scope (`workflow`).

     * Store the token securely in your repository as a secret.
-That involves the following steps:
+That is:
         - Go to your GitHub repository where you are deploying your Sphinx project.
         - In the upper-right corner of the page, click on the `Settings` tab.
         - In the left sidebar, click on `Secrets and variables` and then `Actions`.